ManuelGarciaF/6502/README.md

 ![The flasher](docs/flasher.jpg)

-A programmer for the AT28C256, split between PlatformIO firmware for an Arduino Nano (`eeprom-flasher-arduino/`) and a Go CLI that drives it over serial (`eeprom-flasher-host/`).
+A programmer for the AT28C256, split between PlatformIO firmware for an Arduino Nano (`eeprom-flasher-arduino/`) and a Go CLI that drives it over serial with a simple custom comunication protocol (`eeprom-flasher-host/`).
 Two daisy-chained 74HC595s supply the address lines over hardware SPI, with the last bit of the chain wired to `/OE`.
 It dumps the whole 32K in a couple of seconds, and flashes an image using 64-byte page writes before reading it back to verify.